Boehringer-Ingelheim/anomaly-detection-in-histology/README.md

 Batch size was reduced to 64 to be able to run on 256x256 size images.

+**Use of pretrained BIHN models in your own projects**

-* In oder to use pretrained BIHN models (*.pt files that can be downloaded from https://osf.io/gqutd/) to generate feature representations of histopathological images (Masson or H&E) for your own tasks, you can consult the code example in model_use_example.py.
+In oder to use pretrained BIHN models (*.pt files that can be downloaded from https://osf.io/gqutd/) to generate feature representations of histopathological images (Masson or H&E) for your own tasks, you can consult the code example in ```model_use_example.py```.

 **Citing**
 ```markdown